MikeBrandon/simple-datepicker/README.md

 - windicss

 ## Usage
 Well I haven't added the package to npm yet and don't really think I plan to in the near future but you could download the `src/lib/Datepicker.svelte` file and add it to your components folder then just import it as you would other components as shown in the example below.
-You should also replace the icons in the code with your own icons or you may as well copy the following files and add them to the corresponding folder in your project.
-- Icon.svelte
-- right_arrow.svg
-- left-arrow.svg
-- calendar.svg
 ```html
     <Datepicker
         selectionType={0}